ropensci/quadkeyr/README.md

 ### What can this package do for you?

-The `quadkeyr` R package presents a comprehensive toolkit tailored for generating raster images from data reported by QuadKeys within [Microsoft’s Bing Maps Tile System](https://learn.microsoft.com/en-us/bingmaps/articles/bing-maps-tile-system).
+The `quadkeyr` R package presents a comprehensive toolkit tailored for generating raster images from Quadkey-Identified data within [Microsoft’s Bing Maps Tile System](https://learn.microsoft.com/en-us/bingmaps/articles/bing-maps-tile-system).
-Designed to integrate Bing Maps data into R workflows, this package facilitates the creation of QuadKey grids and raster images and introduces specialized functions for the processing of [Facebook Mobility data](https://dataforgood.facebook.com/).
+Designed to integrate Quadkey-Identified data into R workflows, this package facilitates the creation of QuadKey grids and raster images and introduces specialized functions for the processing of [Facebook Mobility data](https://dataforgood.facebook.com/).